fdcerqueira/Metagenomics/README.md

 The aim of the workflow is to process the metagenomics data and detect SNVs in metagenomic assembled genomes (MAGs).

-The workflow was divided in three main bash scripts, that allow user's input to change certain parameters in the Assembly and inStrain.
+The workflow was divided in three main bash scripts, that allow user's input to change certain parameters in the Assembly and inStrain pipeline.

 **Assembly.sh**